4 Electrical Safety Tips For The Holidays

 Holiday Electrical Safety Tips for Using Lights

-Holiday lights typically come in two types: LED and incandescent.
+Holiday Lights come in two types: LED and incandescent

-• LED lights are energy-efficient, longer-lasting, and give off very little heat, making them the safer choice.
+• LED lights are energy-efficient, longer-lasting, and produce very little heat.

-• Incandescent lights, while cheaper, consume more energy, run hotter, and are more likely to pose a fire risk.
+• Incandescent lights are older and often cheaper.
+They consume more energy, run hot, and are more likely to pose a fire risk.

-For outdoor displays, ensure your lights and inflatables are specifically labeled for outdoor use.
-Outdoor-rated products are designed to withstand wind, moisture, and temperature changes.
+For outdoor displays, ensure your lights and inflatables are labeled for outdoor use.
+Outdoor-rated products are designed to withstand moisture, temperature changes, and wind.

 Check for: